walquis/git-basics-team-project/thebook/src/objects-and-trees-exercise.md

 ### 1. Move a change forward through the trees

-Make a change (which tree are you working in now, as you run the following commands?) ...
+Make a change (which tree are you working in now, as you run the following commands?) such as adding a menu item link ...
 ```
 $ code index.html   #  (or whatever file you may have in your working tree)
 # Make a minor change to index.html in your editor, and save it.
 Then...